freedomofpress/securedrop-client/app/README.md

 pnpm dev -- --login
 ```

 If you are running on Qubes OS, you will need to pass in the `--no-qubes` flag in localdev.
-This ensures the app
+This ensures the Inbox
 loads development configuration rather than attempting to read config values from QubesDB as expected in the production Qubes Workstation environment.

 ```bash
 pnpm dev -- --no-qubes
 ```

-#### Run App Against Demo SecureDrop Server
+#### Run Inbox Against Demo SecureDrop Server

-To run the app against the [Demo SecureDrop instance](https://demo.securedrop.org/), start the app with:
+To run the Inbox against the [Demo SecureDrop instance](https://demo.securedrop.org/), start it with:

 ```bash
 pnpm dev-demo
 ```

-This will start the Electron app with autologin against the demo SecureDrop instance.
+This will start the Inbox with autologin against the demo SecureDrop instance.

 You can then access the [Demo Source Interface](https://demo-source.securedrop.org/) to test sending new submissions and reading replies.